Cushman Fisheries Program

 - Floating Juvenile Fish Collector

-To help migrating juvenile fish get safely around our dams, we built a floating fish collection facility for Lake Cushman.
+To help migrating juvenile fish get safely around our dams, we built a floating fish collector.
 The large device is attached to Cushman No. 1 Dam and includes nets that guide smolts toward the floating collector to prevent them from getting into the turbines.
-Once collected, we transport them 3 miles by truck and release them into the river.
+Once collected, we transport them 3 miles by truck and release them into the North Fork Skokomish River.

 - Cushman Hatcheries